Moggach/portfolio/src/writing/working-on-the-new-common-knowledge-website.md

 These are some of the highlights from the project:

-- Using Wagtail meant that I could get a site set up with a full content management system and user authentication within minutes
+- Using Wagtail meant that I could get a site set up with a full content management system and user authentication within minutes.

 - Wagtail also allowed me to create custom mixed content blocks (known as Streamfields) that can be reused across the site.

 - Using Tailwind minimised the risk of conflicting styles in my CSS and made it easier to debug in the DevTools Inspector.
 I also didn’t have to switch between HTML and CSS files while I was developing or think about how to name my CSS classes.

 - With the [Fly.io](https://fly.io/) CLI I could create and launch an app on Fly from my terminal.
 This combined with a GitHub Action made deploying to the staging environment for the site really smooth.

 <h2> Biggest challenges 🚨 </h2>